2018–19 FC Barcelona season: December

-On 2 December, Barcelona defeated Villarreal 2-0 with goals from Gerard Piqué and Carles Aleñá, as well as a great all-round team performance which ensured the win and a clean sheet against worthy opponents.
+On 2 December, Barcelona defeated Villarreal 2-0 with goals from Gerard Piqué and Carles Aleñá, which ensured the win and a clean sheet against worthy opponents.

 On 8 December, Barcelona defeated Espanyol 0-4 with two sensational free kicks from Leo Messi, plus goals from Dembélé and Luis Suárez which brought derby delight and another week at the top of the table.

 On 11 December, Barcelona drew 1-1 with Tottenham producing a magnificent performance as Dembélé scored Barça's only goal.

 On 16 December, Barcelona defeated Levante 0-5 playing sensational football which saw them power their way to victory in Valencia.
 Leo Messi scored yet another hat-trick with Luis Suárez and Gerard Piqué scoring the other goals.

 On 20 December, Barcelona announced that they had reached an agreement with Valencia for the transfer of Jeison Murillo on loan for the remainder of the 2018/19 season.
 The agreement includes a purchase option worth €25m.

 On 22 December, Barcelona defeated Celta Vigo 2-0 with goals from Leo Messi and Ousmane Dembele.
 The win ensured Barca remained on top of the table, three points ahead of Atletico Madrid, heading into the winter break.